 I am now saying “yes” to anything that comes my way that sounds fun- playful.
 Experiences that gel with making life fun.
 Anything that sounds interesting or that I’d like to learn more about.
 It’s wild!

 Like, What Kinds of Things are Making Life Fun?

 My son has a side hustle reselling.
 I take him to thrift stores several times a week and it’s so fun!
-Over the past year or so I’ve picked up several things that have felt like they called out to me.
+Over the past year or so I’ve picked up several things that have called out to me.
 This wedding cake topper.

 This mid-century fondue pot.